cprend/cprend.github.io/_pages/about.md

 Research interests
 ======
 The goal of my research, broadly speaking, is to understand the role of the polar oceans in global climate.
 My background is in physical oceanography, but I work on a range of interdisciplinary topics including ice-ocean interactions, air-sea fluxes, and physical controls on marine biogeochemistry.
 Much of my research leverages new autonomous observations from profiling floats, gliders, wave buoys, and instrumented marine mammals.
-However, I often use satellite data, theory, and numerical models to interpret these autonomous measurements and provide insights on how new data can help improve future climate projections.
+However, I often use satellite data, theory, and numerical models to interpret these autonomous measurements.
+A diverse set of tools is necessary to make progress on complex and multi-scale problems related to the ocean's function in the climate system.

 Outreach
 ======